 Students are to engage in selecting books that are at the student’s appropriate reading level.
 A list of suggested books is provided to the students that they can choose to read.
 They can also read books that are required in English Language Arts class.
 The student will read the book and then complete a book report or they can provide an Accelerated Reader (AR) test score.

-- Completed book from provided CYSP book list with AR test score.
+- Completed book from provided CYSP book list with AR test score (min.
+80%).

 - A book completion for English class with a proof of reading approved by class teacher.

-The program requires weekend school for the 5th to 11th grades.
-Silver candidates must attend eight days and Gold candidates must attend twelve days.
-Weekend school is optional for bronze level students, but those students are more than welcome to attend.
-Weekend school can be organized by the school coordinator for the CYSP program or it can be organized by individual advisers.
-Weekend school should be 2 hours long in the middle school level and 3 hours long in the high school level.
-If scholars attend weekend schools at an outside organization/program, scholars must show proper verification.
+The program requires weekend enrichment program for the 5th to 11th grades.
+Silver level candidates must attend eight days and Gold level candidates must attend twelve days.
+Weekend enrichment program is optional for bronze level students, but those students are more than welcome to attend.
+Weekend enrichment program can be organized by the school coordinator for the CYSP program or it can be organized by individual advisers.
+Weekend enrichment program should be 2 hours long in the middle school level and 3 hours long in the high school level.
+If scholars attend weekend enrichment programs outside of school, they must show proper verification.

-- Saturday school organized by the school coordinator.
+- Saturday school organized by the school administration or school coordinator.

-- Advance study course organized by an outside institution during weekends.
+- Advance study course organized by an outside institution during weekends (proof is required)

 - Advance study course provided by individual advisers during weekends.